kintohub/kintohub-docs/docs/kintoapps.md

 ## What is an application?

-Applications are tailored back-end features packages, ready to be consumed by your clients and whose feature can scale independently to fit your needs.
+Applications are tailored back-end features packages, ready to be consumed by your clients.

-They are composed of KintoBlocks and services with unique configuration parameters, and either a client or a protocol to allow your clients to talk to the application.
+They are composed of KintoBlocks with unique configuration parameters, and either a client or a protocol to allow your clients to talk to the application.
+You can deploy your app in a specific environment and have several environment for one application to apply different custom configuration.

+Your application is made of blocks that are deployed in a serverless way, meaning it is dynamically loaded when you are calling your endpoint.
+Hence, if you are not using it, you are saving resources and money !

 ## Creating an application